Mahlet-Tesfahunegn/ai-study-assistant/README.md

-# ai-study-assistant
+# AI Study Assistant

-Python CLI study assistant for notes management and future AI integration
+Python CLI application for managing study notes.

+Built as a learning project for Python, system design, and future AI integration.